Skip to content

 __('This string will be translated at runtime');

-After adding the string, you'll need to regenerate the POT file, like so:
+After adding the string, you'll need to regenerate the POT file

 After adding the string, you'll need to regenerate the POT file: